cnoe-io/stacks/local-backup/README.md

 2. Creates a [Velero](https://velero.io/) installation that targets the in-cluster MinIO storage.

 ## Installation
+Once you have cloned this repository you will have access to the `local-backup` directory.
 First, we need to ensure the local cluster is configured to mount a local directory.
 This is done through the kind configuration file that you can supply to `idpbuilder`.